oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Filter SAM file for soft and hard clipped alignments
+Filter SAM file for soft and hard clipped alignments.

 **More Information**